Manikandan-Balsubramanian/AdventOfCode/README.md

 # AdventOfCode
-This Repository contains the solutions for the problems in AdventOfCode using Kotlin
+This Repository contains the solutions for the problems in AdventOfCode.